-That is a big question, one that needs a full-length article to explain.
+Answer: That’s a big question.
 However, here are some quick comments.

-As a general rule, the best blue sapphire stones come from Southeast Asia, although the African ones are sometimes of pretty high quality.
+As a general rule, the best blue rough sapphire stones come from South and Southeast Asia, although those from Africa sometimes have pretty high quality.

 For fancy colored sapphires, no one location stands out.
 Here, value has more to do with personal preference, as just about all shades of color are available and worth about the same.
 Hot pink sapphire, which is in high demand, is an exception.

 I cut one exceptionally satisfying sapphire.
 It was a Montana gem with a very fine, deep royal blue spot, not more than 2 mm in diameter.
-I got that spot in the culet and the gem was both richly colored and lively.
+I managed to place that spot in the culet, and the gem was both richly colored and lively.
 In most deep blue gems, the color absorbs the light, so they aren’t very lively.
 Since this gem was mostly colorless, it had great sparkle in relationship to the color.
 That’s a good trick that you may be able to apply to a few sapphire stones that cross your path.

 Donald Clark, CSM IMG